- About Us

 - Work with the AFT-OR Field Rep and CGE Staff Organizer on grievances

-- Maintain a relationship with the OSU Office of Human Resources outside of grievances and bargaining, including attending quarterly meetings with President Ray and the administration.
+- Maintain a relationship with the OSU Office of Human Resources outside of grievances, including attending quarterly meetings with President Ray and the administration.

 They can be contacted at email@example.com.